xl4kj/doc-ci-cd-workflow-playground/versione-corrente/en/_sources/mobile-application-instance.rst.txt

 .. note::
   It is not necessary to send the Application Instance Hardware public key because it is already included in the ``key_attestation``.
-  As seen in the previous steps, the Key Attestation API creates a Key Attestation linked to the provided ``client_data_hash`` which is the digest of the Application Provider's ``nonce``, the public key of the Application Instance Hardware and its Hardware Key Tag.
-This process eliminates the need to send the Application Instance Hardware public key directly, as it is already included in the key attestation.
+  As seen in the previous steps, the Key Attestation APIs creates a Key Attestation linked to the provided ``client_data_hash`` which is the digest of the Application Provider's ``nonce``, the public key of the Application Instance Hardware and its Hardware Key Tag.
+This process eliminates the need to send the Application Instance Hardware public key directly, as it is already included in the Key Attestation.

 **Steps 10-12 (Mobile Application Instance Initialization Response)**: The Application Provider validates the ``nonce`` and ``key_attestation`` signature, therefore: